 Challenges:

 Caching involves storing frequently accessed data in memory to reduce the load on your database.
-Tools like Redis, Memcached, or Amazon ElastiCache can significantly improve query performance.
+Popular caching solutions include Redis and Memcached.

 Benefits: